Chapter 1 | Let's Make a Deal

-The three of us managed to grab individual floats to lay on while we cruise down lazy river.
-The silence is so peaceful; all we can hear is the faint sounds of screams and laughter coming from the water slides all around us.
+The three of us manage to grab individual floats to lay on while we cruise down lazy river.
+The silence is so peaceful.
+All we can hear is the faint sounds of screams and laughter coming from the water slides all around us.
 We can also hear the sounds of the water as people swim through the lazy river near us.

 After around ten minutes, something in the pit of my stomach doesn’t feel right.

-All of a sudden, my float is being pushed upward, causing me to let out a high-pitched scream as I flop over into the water with a loud splash.
+All of a sudden, my float is being pushed upward, causing me to let out a high-pitch scream as I flop over into the water with a loud splash.